WeblateOrg/weblate/docs/admin/backup.rst

 Stored in :setting:`DATA_DIR` ``/ssh`` and :setting:`DATA_DIR` ``/home``.

-If you are using SSH or GPG keys generated by Weblate, you should back up these locations, otherwise you will lose the private keys and you will have to regenerate new ones.
+If you are using SSH or GPG keys generated by Weblate, you should back up these locations.
+Otherwise you will lose the private keys and you will have to regenerate new ones.

 User uploaded files